shadymeowy/glviskit/README.md

 It provides:

 - a compact C++ API for windows, cameras, and drawing primitives
-- Python bindings built with `nanobind`
+- Python bindings built with Cython on top of the C API
 - examples for native and WebAssembly targets

 The API is organized around a few core concepts: